Explanation of types of jobs on RemoteAssistantJobs.com

 Remote assistant internships are designed for students or beginners seeking practical experience in administrative, executive, or virtual assistant roles.
 Internships can be paid or unpaid and often complement academic programs.

-Example: virtual marketing intern, remote executive assistant internship, etc.
+For example: virtual marketing intern and remote executive assistant internship.

 7. Apprentice remote assistant positions